 However, not all neoprene is the same.
 Yamamoto Neoprene is generally recognized as the highest quality neoprene available.
 It is made by a small factory in Japan with a unique limestone-based process that allows the factory to produce very thin neoprene that still retains superior buoyancy and heat retention.
 Yamamoto Neoprene is a staple in many top-end wetsuits, and used in sections that are as thin as 1.5mm.
 Less expensive suits will use thicker, bulkier neoprene – up to 5mm in thickness.

 Two types of Yamamoto Neoprene are in use today in triathlon wetsuits: #39 and #40.
 Yamamoto #39 has been widely used for a number of years.
 Its buoyancy and durability have helped cement the reputation of Yamamoto fabrics in triathlon circles.
 More recently, Yamamoto #40 has begun to appear on high-end wetsuits.
 This fabric boasts superior “stretchiness” compared to #39.
 Previously, #40 was exclusive to Quintana Roo, but it has now found its way to some of the other brands.
-For example, Orca does a nice job of integrating #40 into its higher-end wetsuits, such as the Alpha.
+Generally speaking, the high-end wetsuits on the market have a very precise blend of #39 and #40 neoprene.

 Wetsuit buoyancy isn’t just about type of fabric used.
 It’s also about where it’s placed in the suit.
 Most suit makers incorporate extra buoyant fabric panels in key areas, like the butt and lower back.
 Taking this idea further, some wetsuit companies like Orca and BlueSeventy are now tuning suit performance, making different suits for different types of swimmers.
 For example, BlueSeventy markets both neutral and positive buoyancy suits.
 Whereas neutrally-buoyant suits aim to minimize drag by providing a sleek and low profile suit, positively-buoyant suits incorporate extra floatation in the butt and calf areas to help lift the lower body in the water.
 This extra buoyancy can be quite helpful if you don’t consider yourself to be a technical swimmer as it improves swim posture.
 Some suits even add extra buoyancy to the chest panel as well, which can be a real aid to those who don’t consider swimming to be a strength.